SEO for Landing Pages: Optimization Tips and Examples

 Tip 4: Pay special attention to images

-It is essential to use in your Landing Page a main image that has great converting appeal.
+It is essential to use in your Landing Page the main image that has great converting appeal.
 If possible, the focus should be on the benefit that the rich offer will bring to your visitor.

 Your images cannot lack Alternative Texts (Alt Text).
 In the main image, it is also recommended to use the keyword in the alternative text, as it is a factor that helps your page’s ranking.